 For example, tromboncino squash appears to be more resistant to pests than other summer squash varieties.

 Check out this article for more interesting notes on choosing resistant varieties.

 Reserve plants that need full sun for full sun areas.
 Likewise, plant crops according to water needs.
 If a crop requires more water to stay healthy, grow it in an area that stays moist longer.

-Crops may tolerate less than ideal conditions for a time, but eventually they can weaken and succumb to pests.
+Crops may tolerate less than ideal conditions for a time, but eventually the stress will weaken them and they can succumb to pests.
 Planting in the right place is an easy step toward preventing garden pests.

 #4: Attract beneficial insects.

 Beneficial insects prey on pests, and they will naturally come to your garden in search of nectar, pollen, and shelter.
 Encourage them to stick around by growing flowers that meet these needs.

 For example, some of my favorite annuals are: calendula, coriander, and sweet alyssum.

 Plant tall flowers and perennials at the garden edge, such as: comfrey, sunflowers, and yarrow.

 Provide beneficial insects with habitat and they will lay their eggs nearby to grow an army.
 Beneficial insect patrols are key in preventing garden pests.